For trip planning information, visit the post for day 1.

 The backpacker’s campground is much more crowded than anything I encountered in the backcountry, but it is a decent compromise between what I’ve come to love in the mountains and the disgusting crowds in Yosemite Valley.
 I set up my tent in a light drizzle and cover up my backpack to prevent things from getting wet.
 The rain doesn’t last long, but I take advantage of the time to let my parents know I’m safely out of the backcountry.
 Even though I have cell reception here, I turn my phone off after talking to my parents; I’m not ready to “plug in” again.

 Once the rain stops, I walk over to the Lyell River and wash myself and my clothes one last time.
-It’s generally not socially acceptable to do this. 😛 The water is cold, but it feels good.
+The water is cold, but it feels good.
 A man who is biking across the country comes down to wash just as I’m leaving and we chat for a few minutes.
 He mistakes me for a thru-hiker, and I laugh as I tell him that I’ve only been out for 6 days and am heading out tomorrow.
 I wish I was staying longer.

 I spend a long time writing in my journal tonight and go to bed before most of the other campers.
 I have no trouble falling asleep and have another perfect night’s rest.